 Jon is the co-organiser and occasional MC of The People's Comedy, a regular socio-political comedy night in Bristol which showcases grassroots satirical comedy from across the country.

-Jon also enjoys eating cake, playing cricket and drinking cider as well as working on his allotment (see below).
+Jon also enjoys eating cake, playing cricket and drinking cider as well as growing vegetables (see below).